ratatui/ratatui/README.md

 ## Apps

-Checkout [awesome-ratatui](https://github.com/ratatui-org/awesome-ratatui) for a curated list of awesome apps built with ratatui!
+Checkout [awesome-ratatui](https://github.com/ratatui-org/awesome-ratatui) for a curated list of awesome apps/libraries built with ratatui!

 ## Alternatives